bmcs-group/bmcs_matmod/bmcs_matmod/gsm_lagrange/README.md

    Instantiate `GSMModel` with a symbolic model and parameter values for simulation.

 4. **Aggregate Materials:**
-   Use `GSMaterial` to collect parameter records for real-world materials.
+   Use `Material` to collect parameter records for real-world materials.

 5. **Simulate and Analyze:**
    Use the executable model's methods to run simulations and analyze responses under various loading scenarios.